-Inspired by several artsy-creative friends and colleagues — including James Tinnelly and Alex Fourier — plus the discovery with my children of a big stack of old Polaroids of friends and family, I caught the instant-photography bug!
-Oh, I’ve got it bad…
+Inspired by several creative friends — including James Tinnelly and Alex Fourier — plus the discovery by my kids of lots of my vintage Polaroid photos, I’ve caught the instant-photography bug, all over again!
+This time around, I’ve got it bad…

 Why instant-photography?
-Well, it’s definitely NOT because I want to harm the environment (I’ll recycle everything) and NOT because I’m turning away from digital photography.
-It’s just that Digital is more about making the “capture” and editing your images afterward, which is great for everyday snaps and street photography, or studio/commercial work.
+Well, it’s definitely NOT because I want to harm the environment and NOT because I’m turning away from digital photography.
+It’s just that digital is more about “capturing” and editing images, best for mobile phones, street photography, and studio/commercial work.

-I find the “non-digital-one-chance-to-compose-and-crop-in-the-viewfinder” approach of instant photography to be more a process of “making a picture” (as Ansel Adams said) than just taking one.
-And, of course, I’m visually, artistically drawn to the Polaroid-instant-analog film look-and-feel: softness, vignettes, light-leaks, aberrations, and colors.
-Oh, and those beautiful disasters when instant film gets jammed in the camera on the way out are awesome!
+For me, the “analog-one-chance-to-compose-and-crop-in-the-viewfinder” approach of instant photography is more a process of “making a picture” (as Ansel Adams said) than just taking one.
+I’m visually, artistically drawn to the instant film look-and-feel, including its softness, vignetting, flash artifacts, light-leaks, aberrations, film tones, and colors.
+Oh, and those beautiful disasters when instant film gets jammed in the camera are awesome, accidental art!

 A few of my Instant Photos: